Patron: Dame Anne Evans

 - Not means-tested

-*BMus students receiving music lessons as part of their course cannot apply for a Music Lesson Scholarship for their principal instrument of study
+**Returning BMus students on the Music and Popular Music degree programmes who are already receiving music lessons as part of their course cannot apply for this award on their principal discipline

 Music Scholars profile